top of page

 Our Turn:

 Marvin flipped the page on his clipboard with dramatic flair.
 “Mental health struggles love to chip away at your self-belief,” he said.
-“But the Warrior Tools?
-They help you rebuild it—one action at a time.
+“But the Warrior tools?
+They help you rebuild it — one action at a time.
 That confidence you thought was gone?
 It comes back stronger.”

 Our Turn:

-3. You Create Long-Term Sustainability
+Power 3: YOU Create Long-Term Sustainability

-Marvin stood proudly atop the gazebo railing like a general addressing his troops.
-“What’s the point of progress,” he said, “if it falls apart the moment life gets hard again?”
+Marvin stood proudly atop the gazebo railing like a general addressing his troops.“What’s the point of progress,” he said, “if it falls apart the moment life gets hard again?”

 Our Turn: